ericmalekos/RNASeq-walkthough/README.md

 2. Annotation files (GTF or GFF)
 3. Genome

 My data is from mouse, the files can be found [here](https://www.gencodegenes.org/mouse/release_M25.html).
-Note that the STAR documentation recommends using the <code>primary_assembly</code> (PRI) files.
+Note that the STAR documentation recommends using the *primary_assembly* (PRI) files.

         # Make new directory and get STAR
         mkdir STAR